MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all tasks

-Returns all tasks of the enterprise, filtered by identifiers, state or other filters.
-If `TaskIds` is not specified, at least one time filter and one other filter must be provided.
+Returns all tasks of the enterprise, filtered by identifiers or other filters.

 ### Request